brianschrameck/arlo-local/README.md

 * battery status (when on battery)
 * snapshots (as-requested when plugged in, rate-limited on battery to after motion is detected or after status update is received)
 * live video streaming
-* live audio support, including muting audio (bi-directional audio is not supported)
+* live audio support, including muting audio
-* Arlo subscription-quality streams (higher bitrate!) without fees
+* Arlo subscription-quality streams without fees or the cloud (higher bitrate and sub-second latency!)
 * supports all HomeKit Secure Video (HKSV) features including AI person, vehicle, animal, and package detection, face recognition, etc.; also reports battery status and camera information to HomeKit

 ## Future Features (maybe)

 * audio notifications
-* two-way audio support
+* bi-directional audio support/intercom
 * sensitivity and volume adjustments
 * arm and disarm
 * set charged and PIR sensor indicator preferences